harrisonwu23/making-journal-240/journal-pages/week-04.md

 ![response of my data colleced for visualisation ideas](/assets/week-04/response%20of%20my%20data%20colleced%20for%20visualisation%20ideas.png)
 *response of my data colleced for visualisation ideas*

+It contained more content than I expected; while not comprehensive, it was sufficient.

 ![response of write a short p5.js sketch](../assets/week-04/response%20of%20write%20a%20short%20p5.js%20sketch.png) *response of write a short p5.js sketch*

+It fills with blue and error.
+The AI, like ChatGPT or Gemini, works better with fewer errors

 ![outcomes for resoinse into p5.js](../assets/week-04/outcomes%20for%20resoinse%20into%20p5.js.png) *outcomes for resoinse into p5.js*